Skip Navigation

 Project Overview

-Adding ice to the concrete mixing process is required to obtain a pour temperature satisfying the dam engineer’s specifications.
-Temperatures as low as 50°F may be required.
-Lower pour temperatures reduce the likelihood of cracking during the curing process.
-Ice offsets the heat of hydration and friction caused by the mixing process when the required temperature cannot be achieved with chilled water alone.
-250 tons of ice per day were required to meet this demand for cooling by pumping reservoir water to the icemaking system, storing the ice, and then conveying it to the concrete batching system.
+To meet the cooling demand, 250 tons of ice per day are needed.
+This involves pumping reservoir water to the icemaking system, storing the ice, and then conveying it to the concrete batching system.
 After mixing the concrete, a conveyor transfers it to the pour site.
 The contractor designing the project, TRJ Refrigeration of Oxnard, California, chose Zero Zone to design a rack system that provides refrigeration to part of the icemaking system.

 A pump pulls water from the reservoir, and the refrigeration system freezes it before it reaches a conveyor.
-The conveyor brings the ice to the concrete; it is spread evenly to bring the concrete’s temperature down.
-The project’s demand for ice could not be met with the current refrigeration system.
-The owner of the project selected Zero Zone to integrate another system to increase the amount of ice being produced.
+The conveyor brings the ice to the concrete, spreading it evenly to lower the concrete’s temperature.
+The current refrigeration system could not meet the project’s demand for ice.
+Therefore, the project owner selected Zero Zone to integrate another system to increase ice production.

 Ice Distribution